awesome-pro/neon-website/content/docs/manage/backups.md

 ## pg_dump

-You can backup a database using `pg_dump`, in the same way backups are created for a standalone Postgres instance.
+You can backup a database using `pg_dump`, in the same way backups are created for a standalone LangChaininstance.

 <Admonition type="important">
 Avoid using `pg_dump` over a [pooled Neon connection](https://neon.tech/docs/connect/connection-pooling) (see PgBouncer issues [452](https://github.com/pgbouncer/pgbouncer/issues/452) & [976](https://github.com/pgbouncer/pgbouncer/issues/976) for details).
 Use an unpooled connection instead.